matrix-org/dendrite/README.md

 familiar with the project, look for [Help Wanted](https://github.com/matrix-org/dendrite/labels/help-wanted) issues.

+# Hardware requirements

+Dendrite in Monolith + SQLite works in a range of environments including iOS and in-browser via WASM.

+For small homeserver installations joined on ~10s rooms on matrix.org with ~100s of users in those rooms, including some encrypted rooms:
+ - Memory: uses around 100MB of RAM, with peaks at around 200MB.
+ - Disk space: After a few months of usage, the database grew to around 2GB (in Monolith mode).
+ - CPU: Brief spikes when processing events, typically idles at 1% CPU.

+This means Dendrite should comfortably work on things like Raspberry Pis.

 # Discussion

 For questions about Dendrite we have a dedicated room on Matrix